You can contact our Ohio Federal Research Network team by dropping us a message via our website’s contact page, or by calling us at +1 (937) 705-1000.

 Question: We were hoping to learn more about the nature of the OFRN funds and their permissible utilization.
 Specifically, we would like to know if the funds can be used for equipment procurement or construction-renovation purposes, such as designing a specific educational lab to enhance Student Experience and Engagement related to this project?

-Response: As mentioned in the March 14 training session regarding facilities and equipment, equipment purchases need to be realistic, supportable, essential to your research and fully utilized during your period of performance.
+Response: Regarding facilities and equipment: equipment purchases need to be realistic, supportable, essential to your research and fully utilized during your period of performance.
 If there is an essential need for equipment, it can be proposed but the point of this program is not to buy equipment.
 You are encouraged to look for alternative ways to get the capability so your funding can support your research.

 Lines for the Lead Organization Tuition and Direct labor are in the Total Summary worksheet, but do not have direct links from the individual worksheets.
 There is a line at the bottom of the Total Summary worksheet for Total Cost Share.